King Edward VI School - Sport

 Rugby

 Rugby has a particularly strong tradition at K.E.S.
 The boys are proud to represent the School and encouraged to set high personal and team standards.
-The fixture list consists of many of the Midlands’ top rugby schools, including Bishop Vesey’s, RGS Worcester, Nottingham High School, Warwick School, Pates Grammar, Magdalen College School and King Edwards Birmingham.
-Boys represent the School almost every Saturday throughout both the Michaelmas and Lent terms, challenging themselves on one of the country’s premier fixture lists.
+The fixture list consists of many of the Midlands’ top rugby schools.
+Boys represent the School almost every Saturday throughout the Michaelmas term, challenging themselves on one of the country’s premier fixture lists.

 The coaching delivered by the Rugby Department at K.E.S. is of a remarkably high standard whereby the boys are coached to understand the game, enabling players to make appropriate decisions in high pressure environments.
 The School runs high quality strength and conditioning programs throughout each year group, closely following the RFU guidelines.